Keep Safe When Lightning Strikes

 Personal electronic devices, such as iPods, Walkmans, cell phones and beepers worn on the body during thunderstorms, can contribute to injury when one is struck by lightning.
 It is not the metal that initially attracts the lightning.
 The metal conducts the electricity and causes contact burns.
 Metal jewelry, including body piercing and coins kept in pockets have been known to contribute to burns.

 Lightning can strike several kilometres from its source so early precautions are crucial.
 If thunderstorms are in the forecast, re-assess your plans for outdoor activities.
 If you can hear thunder then you are close to the storm.
 You are considered to be in the high danger zone if you are less than 10 kilometres away.
-Use the 30/30 Rule to help you.
-If you can count 30 seconds or less between seeing lightning and hearing thunder you should seek shelter immediately.
-Do not resume any outdoor activities until you have waited at least 30 minutes after hearing the last clap of thunder.
+If you can hear thunder, you are within striking distance of lightning.
+Seek shelter immediately and do not resume any outdoor activities until you have waited at least 30 minutes after hearing the last clap of thunder.
 It is crucial to ensure that the risk of a lightning strike has passed completely.

 It’s critical to know what not to do.
 Some people try to protect themselves from the heavy rain under trees.
 This is a very bad idea.
 If lightning strikes a tree, electricity will run down the trunk, through the roots and into the ground, causing a strong shock.